-In 2013, Mr C said he was contacted by 'Mr M' who was known to him in a professional capacity.
-Mr C said Mr M encouraged him to invest his pension in a property fund, which I'll refer to as 'Fund V'.
+In 2013, Mr A said he was contacted by a 'Mr M'.
+Mr A said Mr M had encouraged one of his colleagues who had invested in a property fund, which I'll refer to as 'Fund V', to pass on the details of anyone else who might also be interested in investing in Fund V.